MyWorkman

 Building Controls

-You will need to keep the following things in mind for your loft: The roof structure must be structurally sound and weatherproof.
+Before looking for a loft conversion specialist you will need to keep the following things in mind for your loft: The roof structure must be structurally sound and weatherproof.
 Fire planning must be addressed.
 Make sure that the insulation materials are high quality and adequate for your needs.
 Waste pipes from toilets, showers and baths must not be over length or under angle.
 Also, the stairs must be safe to climb and with banister rails.